 - 204-1 a.
-Percentage of the procurement budget used for significant locations of operation that is spent on suppliers local to that operation (such as percentage of products and services purchased locally). - b.
-The organization's geographical definition of 'local'. - c.
+Percentage of the procurement budget used for significant locations of operation that is spent on suppliers local to that operation (such as percentage

+- c.
 The definition used for 'significant locations of operation'. - a.
 Please see Table 204-1 to the right. - b.
 When we designate a spend as 'local' we mean that we are purchasing from a supplier that is located within the same region as the Aptar production facility that is originating the purchase. - c.
 We consider all of our manufacturing facilities significant locations of operation.